-As at 31 July 2020, the Group's gross other receivables of HK\$4,010,000 represents other receivables from tutors which arise from variable expenses incurred by the Group on behalf of the tutors.
-Management has assessed the recoverability of other receivables from tutors and concluded that loss allowance of HK\$1,406,000 was required.
+As at 31 July 2021, the Group's gross other receivables of HK\$3,554,000 represents other receivables from tutors which arise from variable expenses incurred by the Group on behalf of the tutors.
+Management has assessed the recoverability of other receivables from tutors and concluded that loss allowance of HK\$2,479,000 was required.

-The assessment of recoverability and loss allowance of other receivables from tutors involve significant judgements and estimates as it involves the consideration of a number of factors, including, among others, the past repayment history and outstanding contract period of the individual tutors, current market conditions, as well as forward-looking estimates.
+The assessment of recoverability and loss allowance of other receivables from tutors involve judgements and estimates as it involves the consideration of a number of factors, including, among others, the past repayment history and outstanding contract period of the individual tutors, current market conditions, as well as forward-looking estimates.

-We focused on this area because of the significant judgements and estimates involved.
+We focused on this area because of the subjectivity of judgements and estimation uncertainty involved.